basilegithub/Multiple-Polynomial-Quadratic-Sieve-C/README.txt

 - flag_block_lanczos : Only relevant if flag_gaussian_elimination is 0.
 If 0, Wiedemann algorithm is performed.
 Otherwise, block_lanczos is performed.

-- block_size : If Wiedemann of block lanczos algorithm is performed, sets the block size.
+- block_size : If 0, Wiedemann or block lanczos algorithm is performed, sets the block size.
 Should be less of equal to 16.

 ##### General discussion #####